Codeon-GmbH/mulle-clang-project/README.md

-`MULLE_OBJC_FOUNDATION_VERSION_PATCH` | Patch of version of the Foundation `MULLE_OBJC_USER_VERSION_MAJOR`       | User supplied major of version `MULLE_OBJC_USER_VERSION_MINOR`       | User supplied minor of version `MULLE_OBJC_USER_VERSION_PATCH`       | User supplied patch of version .All these version information values will be stored in the emitted object file.
+`MULLE_OBJC_FOUNDATION_VERSION_PATCH` | Patch of version of the Foundation `MULLE_OBJC_USER_VERSION_MAJOR`       | User supplied major of version `MULLE_OBJC_USER_VERSION_MINOR`       | User supplied minor of version `MULLE_OBJC_USER_VERSION_PATCH`       | User supplied patch of version.
+All these version information values will be stored in the emitted object file.
 `MULLE_OBJC_FASTCLASSHASH_0`          | First unique ID of a fast class ... | ...
 `MULLE_OBJC_FASTCLASSHASH_63`         | Last unique ID of a fast class